-i.
-Obtain consent Obtain consent from users or individuals before collecting, using, or disclosing their personal data Ensure that users or individuals are aware of how and who will use their personal data ii.
-Limit collection stated purpose iii.
-Ensure data accuracy Allow users or individuals to access, correct, delete, and object to the use of their personal data iv.
-Retain data only as long as necessary Avoid retaining or storing personal data stored longer than needed Ensure personal data is securely removed or anonymised after use ٧.
-Implement security measures Protect personal data from unauthorised access, use, disclosure or loss vi.
-Implement accountability measures vii.
-Adopt policies and procedures within the agency to ensure compliance with the ICM Act of Bhutan 2018, and to establish accountability for any breaches of personal data protection Maintain transparency
+- i.
+Obtain consent - Obtain consent from users or individuals before collecting, using, or disclosing their personal data - Ensure that users or individuals are aware of how and who will use their personal data - ii.
+Limit collection - □ Collect and retain only the necessary personal data for the stated purpose vii.
+Ensure data accuracy viii.
+Retain data only as long as necessary

-Collect and retain only the necessary personal data for the
+Q

+Allow users or individuals to access, correct, delete, and object to the use of their personal data ix.
+Implement security measures x.
+Implement accountability measures

+- Avoid retaining or storing personal data stored longer than needed - Ensure personal data is securely removed or anonymised after use xi.
+Maintain transparency

+Protect personal data from unauthorised access, use, disclosure or loss

+Adopt policies and procedures within the agency to ensure compliance with the ICM Act of Bhutan 2018, and to establish accountability for any breaches of personal data protection

+- Ensure transparency in data handling practices - Provide users or individuals with information about their rights and how to exercise them